ZarehD/AspNetStatic/Readme.md

 ![License: Apache 2](https://img.shields.io/badge/license-Apache%202.0-blue?style=for-the-badge)

-## Transforms ASP.NET Core into a Static Site Generator
+## Transform ASP.NET Core into a Static Site Generator

 Okay, so you want to create a static website.
 After doing some research, you learn that all the cool kids are using tools like __Jekyll__, __Hugo__, __Gatsby__, __Statiq__, and others.